mongodb/docs/source/includes/faq-agents.rst

 available, |mms| will not trigger a *Monitoring Agent Down* alert.
 To run multiple Monitoring Agents, see :ref:`monitoring-agent-redundancy`.

 You also can create an alert to notify you when an agent is down.
-In MMS, click the :guilabel:`Activity` tab and then :guilabel:`Alert Settings`.
+In |mms|, click the :guilabel:`Activity` tab and then :guilabel:`Alert Settings`.
 Click the :guilabel:`Add Alert` button then set the alert through the fields in the :guilabel:`Create a New Alert` window.